zenphp/shapefile-to-map-definitions/README.md

 on the geojson to generate an SVG path element definition.
 This path element is then used, along with the geographic metadata in the geojson to generate pre-built templates for the US State and Territory county level maps.

+## Instructions:

+- Clone this repository
+- From the repository root run `npm i` to install all dependencies and devDependencies
+- Run `npm run gen-maps` to download and extract the shapefiles, convert to geojson, parse it and generate the plugin files.
+- The plugins will be output into the `./out` folder.
+- Generated state level geojson data can be found in `./data/states/`

 ## Detailed Description